TuinboonDev/hack-rtl/website/README.md

 # Hack RTL Website
-This website is for the potential ADS-B YSWS.
+This website is for the potential Hack RTL YSWS.
 It is based on [this website](https://vineysws.vercel.app).